 How do I answer "give details of the main purpose of your visit"?

-Provide a clear, specific statement of your primary reason for visiting (tourism, family visit, business) followed by a brief description of planned activities.
-Include dates, locations, and any events or people you will visit.
+State your primary visit reason (tourism, family visit, business meeting) followed by 2-3 sentences with specific dates, locations, and people you will see.
+Include events, places, or activities.
 For example: "Holiday and sightseeing in London from 15-29 July 2026.
 Plan to visit Tower of London, British Museum, with day trips to Oxford and Bath.
 Detailed itinerary attached."
+Match what you write to your supporting documents exactly.

 How much money should I say I'm planning to spend on my UK visit?

-Calculate your realistic total expenditure including accommodation, flights, food, transport, activities, and contingency.
-For a 2-week solo trip, £1,500-£3,000 is typical; for families, £5,000-£15,000 depending on group size and accommodation choices.
-The amount must be supported by your bank statements showing sufficient available funds.
+Calculate realistic total expenditure including accommodation, flights, food, transport, activities, and contingency.
+For a 2-week solo trip, £1,500-£3,000 is typical; for families of 4-5, £8,000-£15,000 depending on accommodation and activities.
+The amount must be supported by your bank statements showing sufficient available funds without leaving you financially stretched.

 What is a GWF number on the UK visa application form?

 A GWF number is a unique 12-character alphanumeric reference (e.g., GWF041163715) assigned to every UK visa application.
+It is also called the VAF number or application reference — same identifier, different system labels.
 It is generated when you submit your application and is essential for tracking your application status, contacting UK Visas and Immigration, and all correspondence about your case.

 How do I fill in the travel history section?

 List all travel to the UK, Australia, Canada, New Zealand, USA, and Schengen countries in the past 10 years.
 Include approximate dates, duration, and purpose for each trip.
-You must also disclose any previous visa refusals for any country—failing to declare refusals is considered deception and can result in a 10-year re-entry ban.
+You must also disclose any previous visa refusals from any country — failing to declare refusals is considered deception and can result in a 10-year re-entry ban.

 How long does UK visa processing take after submitting the application?